entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 When deploying an Entando Cluster, ingresses are generated for the resources that requires to be exposed to the outside world.
 The process of creating an ingress, setup the correct routes and the certificates is done by the via the Entando Operator and the entando custom resource controllers.

 #### Keycloak Ingress
-An dedicated ingress is created for keycloak to expose the authentication and authorization functionalities.
-Having a dedicated ingress is required to guarantee that both token issuing and token validation work correctly, even when the services using the keycloak instance are on different namespaces.
+A dedicated ingress is created for Keycloak to expose the authentication and authorization functionalities.
+A dedicated ingress is required to guarantee that both token issuing and token validation work correctly, even when the services using the Keycloak instance are on different namespaces.

 #### EntandoApp Ingress
-Another ingress is automatically created to expose App builder, App engine and the Entando component manager, a service part of the ECR.
+Another ingress is automatically created to expose App Builder, App Engine and the Entando Component Manager, a service part of the ECR.
-The three containers are served under the same domain, and this is beneficial as they are able to interact without cross-origin issues.
+The three containers are served under the same domain.
+This is beneficial since they are able to interact without cross-origin issues.

 The Entando App ingress is also used when linking an Entando Plugin with and Entando App, operation that usually happens when a bundle containing an Entando Plugin is installed via the ECR in an Entando App.
 Check out the dedicated section for details.

 ####  Entando Plugin Ingress
-Also Entando Plugins are automatically exposed via an ingress when deployed in an Entando Cluster.
+Entando Plugins are automatically exposed via an ingress when deployed in an Entando Cluster.

 ### Default Ingress HTTP Routes